Jainal-5-2/Frontend-Mentor-Testimonials-grid-section/README.md

 ```

-I learned that it was not possible, at least i was not able to do it.
-What I ended doing was spliting the sub-container1 into top and bottom;
+I learned that it was not possible, at least I was not able to do it.
+What I ended up doing was spliting the sub-container1 into top and bottom;

 ```
 <div class='main-container>